Joseph Frey in America

 In the Meantime

-Dr. Theresa Newell is the founder of CMJ USA and serves on its board of directors.
+Dr. Theresa Newell is founder emerita of CMJ USA.

 Blessed by this post?
 Ready to sow into the work of CMJ?
 No gift is too small. we are blessed by your partnership.